carasmo/wysiwyg-widgets/readme.txt

 3. Drag the WYSIWYG Widget to one of your widget areas and select the Widget Block to show.

 == Changelog ==

+= 2.3.7 - September 29, 2016 =

+Added check box in widget instance to remove filters and allow just the raw html unformatted but with shortcodes.

 = 2.3.6 - September 29, 2016 =